 A limited number of positions with local nonprofit agencies (for example, elementary schools) are offered under the Federal Work-Study Community Service program to qualified U.S. citizens and permanent residents.
 This program fosters the relationship between Thunderbird and the community while providing assistance in areas of reading and math tutoring for grade school children.
-The pay rate is \$11.00 per hour, and the Federal Work-Study Program covers 100% of the funding.
-Students interested in one of these positions should contact Financial Aid Staff for details.
+The pay rate is \$11.00 per hour and the Federal Work-Study program covers 100% of the funding.
+Students interested in one of these positions should contact the Financial Aid staff for details.

-Local companies and organizations may also provide job opportunities to help Thunderbird students who are U.S. citizens or permanent residents with part-time temporary positions.
-This information is also posted in the Student Employment section of MTB when available.
+Local companies and organizations may also provide job opportunities to help Thunderbird students who are U.S. citizens or permanent residents with part-time temporary (non-internship) positions.
+This information is also posted in the Student Employment section of MyThunderbird when we are provided with that information.